 Thank you for your question.
 It is a very important question.
-And of course, the topic is very controversial, not only across the U.S., but even among professing Christian churches.
-The Orthodox Presbyterian Church is committed to the Scriptures as the inerrant Word of God, and therefore as the final authority in all questions of Christian doctrine and life.
+And of course the topic is very controversial, not only in society in general, but even among professing Christian churches.
+The Orthodox Presbyterian Church is committed to the Scriptures as the inerrant Word of God and therefore as the final authority in all questions of Christian doctrine and life.

 We in the OPC welcome all to our churches to hear in the proclamation of the gospel of the Lord Jesus Christ that there is forgiveness of sins for all who repent of their sins and place their faith in the shed blood of Christ as the only sacrifice for sin, and that they stand justified in God’s sight as they trust not in their own righteousness but in the righteousness of Christ alone.

 We believe that we all sin—even Christians—and that we must always come to God in repentance.
 But grieving over our continued sins is different than willful, rebellious, unrepentant sin.
 True repentance involves a turning from sin with grief and hatred of that sin, and striving for righteousness.